-I was trying to buy minoxidil 5% from a pharmacy but the pharmacist told me that 5% minoxidil foam is only for men.
-He told me that I should only use the 2% solution on a regular basis.
+I was recently in a store trying to buy minoxidil 5% from a pharmacy.
+I was not successful as the pharmacist told me that 5% minoxidil foam is only for men.
+Instead, he told me that I should only use the 2% solution on a regular basis.

-Minoxidil, which is also known by the brand name Rogaine, is one of the FDA approved medications that is used for treatment of many hair loss conditions in men and women.
-It has been available to the hair loss patient over the counter for many years now.
-It is available in 2% and 5% as over the counter solutions or foams, but higher doses should be prescribed by hair specialists.
+Minoxidil, which is also known by the brand name Rogaine, is one of the FDA-approved medications that is currently used for the treatment of many hair loss conditions in both men and women.
+Minoxidil has been available for purchase by hair loss patients over the counter for many years now.
+It is available in both 2% and 5% over the counter solutions or foams but the use of higher doses should only be prescribed by hair restoration specialists.

-A study that was published in the Journal of the American Academy of Dermatology in April of 2004 compared the result of hair loss treatment with 2% vs. 5% minoxidil in women with female pattern hair loss after 48 weeks of treatment.
-The result showed that 5% minoxidil was more effective in regards to increased hair number and patient and overall hair growth.
+A study, published in the Journal of the American Academy of Dermatology in April of 2004, compared the result of hair loss treatments with 2% vs. 5% minoxidil in women with female pattern hair loss after 48 weeks of treatment.
+The results of the study showed that 5% minoxidil was more effective in regard to an increased number of hairs as well as overall hair growth in patients.

 When you are trying to purchase the product over the counter, it is written on the box of the 5% version that it is intended for male patients only.
 The reason for that is the 2% concentration was the initial licensed amount for female patients.
 It is not a hard and fast rule that women cannot use minoxidil 5% but it does means that a higher than 2% concentration requires a physician prescription.
 This is mostly a safety measure for manufacturers since the medication is sold over the counter.